Snow White: Iberian Peninsula

-One of the first versions from Spain, titled The Beautiful Stepdaughter (La hermosa hijastra), was collected by Manuel Milá y Fontanals, in which a demon tells the stepmother that her stepdaughter is prettier than she is when she's looking at herself in the mirror.
+One of the first versions from Spain, titled The Beautiful Stepdaughter (La hermosa hijastra), was collected by Manuel Milà i Fontanals, in which a demon tells the stepmother that her stepdaughter is prettier than she is when she's looking at herself in the mirror.
 The stepmother orders her servants to take her stepdaughter to the forest and kill her, bringing a bottle with her blood as proof.
 But the servants spare her life and instead kill a dog.
-Eight days later the demon warns her that the blood in the bottle is not her stepdaughter's, and the stepmother sends her servants again, ordering them to bring one of her toes as proof.
+Eight days later the demon warns her that the blood in the bottle is not her stepdaughter's, and the stepmother sends her servants again, ordering them to bring one of her heart and bare-toes as proof.
 The stepdaughter later discovers four men living in the forest, inside a rock that can open and close with the right words.
 Every day after she sees the men leave she enters the cave and cleans it up.
 Believing it must be an intruder, the men take turns to stay at the cavern, but the first one falls asleep during his watch.
 The second one manages to catch the girl, and they agree to let the girl live with them.
 Later, the same demon that told her stepmother that her stepdaughter was prettier gives the girl an enchanted ring, that has the same role that the apple in the Grimm's version.
 The version in Catalan included by Francisco Maspons y Labrós in the second volume of Lo Rondallayre follows that plot fairly closely, with some minor differences.

 In an Aragonese version titled The Good Daughter (La buena hija) collected by Romualdo Nogués y Milagro, there's no mirror.
 Instead, the story starts with the mother already hating her daughter because she's prettier, and ordering a servant to kill her, bringing as proof her heart, tongue, and her little finger.
 The servant spares her and brings the mother the heart and tongue from a dog he ran over and says he lost the finger.
 The daughter is taken in by robbers living in a cavern, but despite all, she still misses her mother.
 One day an old woman appears and gives her a ring, saying that if she puts it on she'll see her mother.
 The daughter actually falls unconscious when she does put it on because the old woman is actually a witch who wants to kidnap her, but she can't because of the scapular the girl is wearing, so she locks her in a crystal casket, where the girl is later found by the prince.